 0x1307 and the device ID is

-In this case, you can see that the Measurement Computing board
+0xb.
+In this case, you can see that the Measurement

-is plugged into PCI slot 11 (Device Number), and that this value must
+Computing board is plugged into PCI slot 11 (Device Number).
+Enter this value in

 Properties for Simulink Real-Time I/O drivers are defined using the parameter dialog box associated with each Simulink block.
 However, for more advanced drivers, the available fields defined by text boxes, check boxes, and pull-down lists are inadequate to define the behavior of the driver.
 In such cases, you must provide a more textual description to indicate what the driver has to do at run time.
 Textual in this context refers to a programming-language-like syntax and style.